sujitnar/Curiosity/README.md

-These are a collection of problems I looked into out of curiosity.
+#In my spare time I enjoy coding and solving simple problems and visualizing the results.
+This here is a collection of such problems that I found to be fun to solve.
+They are collected from a vareity of different sources.